IBM/hdp-search-spark-recommender/README.md

 Please install HDP v2.6.4 by following instructions at [install_hdp](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_command-line-installation/content/ch_getting_ready_chapter.html) to install and setup HDP cluster.

-After you finish installing HDP v2.6.4, you need to disable livy server's CSRF protection: go to your Ambari server UI, click the `Spark2` on the left side panel, click the 'Configs' on the top, click on the `Advanced livy2-conf` change the variable `livy.server.csrf_protection.enable` from true to false, then restart the server.
+After you finish installing HDP v2.6.4, you need to disable livy server's CSRF protection: go to your Ambari server UI, click the `Spark2` on the left side panel, click the `Configs` on the top, click on the `Advanced livy2-conf` change the variable `livy.server.csrf_protection.enable` from true to false, then restart the server.

   ![](images/dsx-local-create-project-spark2-livy.png)